Code-Institute-Submissions/balennouri-pp4/AGILE.md

 For the planning for the project, I split the user stories into diffrent labels, so I could put energy and time on the right things.

+Because of the good time I had on this project, I chose to add all of my user stories to one milestone and put that milestone date on 2024-02-25.
+I focused on finishing the issues on that day.
+I also realized that it is really challenging to be a one-person agile team.

 ## Sprint Notes

 Below is a summary of learnings from each iteration.